What is the free carry-on allowance on Alaska Airlines flights?

 - Reading material (reasonable amount).

-- Service Animals and Emotional Support Animals (properly documented).
+- Service Animals (properly documented).

 - Mobility/medical assistive devices (canes, crutches, wheelchairs, approved portable oxygen concentrators – POC, continuous positive airway pressure machines – CPAP, etc.).